starkfell/100DaysOfIaC/articles/day.50.building.a.practical.yaml.pipeline.part.7.md

 </br>

-As you can see from the output this time, the returned JSON structure is much more managable.
+As you can see from the output this time, the returned JSON structure is much more manageable.

 </br>